How do you juggle WFH with a baby?

 Join the waitlist and be notified when our community membership reopens.

 What did you think of this issue?
-What do you hope you'll see in the next one?
+What do you hope to see in the next one?
+Hit reply and let me know.
 I read every response.
-Feel free to reply to this message or DM me on Twitter @mar15sa.

 I truly appreciate you taking the time to read this.
 Hope you have a lovely day!